1 Chronicles 13-14

 1 Hiram king of Tyre sent messengers to David with cedar trees, masons, and carpenters, to build him a house.
 2 David perceived that the Lord had established him king over Israel; for his kingdom was exalted on high, for the sake of his people Israel.

-3 David took more wives at Jerusalem, and David became the father of more sons and daughters.
+3 David took more wives at Jerusalem, and David fathered more sons and daughters.
 4 These are the names of the children whom he had in Jerusalem: Shammua, Shobab, Nathan, Solomon, 5 Ibhar, Elishua, Elpelet, 6 Nogah, Nepheg, Japhia, 7 Elishama, Beeliada, and Eliphelet.

 Two Victories over the Philistines